 Featured events at Madison Public Library

 Enjoy Wisconsin Book Festival events all year round!
-Several incredible authors are headed your way in March, so make plans to join us.
+Several incredible authors are headed your way in September, so make plans to join us.
 The complete list of events can be found at wisconsinbookfestival.org.

 All Wisconsin Book Festival events are free and open to the public, no tickets or registration required.